Ucas-HaoranWei/GOT-OCR2.0/README.md

 ## Release
 - [2025/2/1] 🚀🚀🚀 GOT-OCR2.0 is merged to [Huggingface-transformers](https://huggingface.co/stepfun-ai/GOT-OCR-2.0-hf)/[space](https://huggingface.co/spaces/yonigozlan/GOT-OCR-Transformers).
-It can be inference batched.
+It support inference batched.
 Thanks to the MLE of Huggingface [Yoni](https://github.com/yonigozlan).
 - [2024/12/24] 🔥🔥🔥 My new work on system-2 perception is released [slow-perception](https://github.com/Ucas-HaoranWei/Slow-Perception).
 - [2024/12/18] 🚀🚀🚀 GOT-OCR2.0 is supported in [PaddleMIX](https://github.com/PaddlePaddle/PaddleMIX/tree/develop/paddlemix/examples/GOT_OCR_2_0) by Paddle Team.
 Thanks for the Paddle team!
 - [2024/12/8] 🔥🔥🔥 The model download has exceeded 1M on [Huggingface](https://huggingface.co/stepfun-ai/GOT-OCR2_0).